Simulator Last reviewed April 25, 2026

-Free browser-based day trading simulator with realistic charts.
+Start free with a browser-based day trading simulator and realistic charts.
 Practice prop firm rules with zero risk.

 Why You Need a Trading Simulator

 The #1 mistake new traders make is trading live with real money before they're ready.
 They blow up a $2,000 account in 2 weeks because they haven't internalized the emotional weight of real losses.
 A simulator solves this.
 When you're paper trading (using fake money), losses don't hurt—they're abstract numbers on a screen.
 But if you use a *realistic* simulator that enforces actual prop firm rules, drawdown limits, and profit targets, the psychological pressure becomes real.
 Your brain starts treating the fake money as real because the *rules* are real.
 FundedReady is designed exactly for this.
-It's not a cute practice game; it's a high-fidelity simulation of what prop firm trading actually feels like.
-You get real TradingView charts, real price action, real risk management rules, and 30 levels of progressive difficulty.
-By the time you're at Level 30, you've experienced the emotional rollercoaster of trading.
+It's not a cute practice game; it's a focused simulation of what prop firm-style trading pressure actually feels like.
+You get TradingView-style charts, procedural price scenarios, prop-firm-style risk management rules, and 60 levels of progressive difficulty.
+By the time you're at Level 60, you've experienced the emotional rollercoaster of trading.
 You've faced the panic of a 3% loss.
 You've managed the greed of a 50% day.
 You've learned what *your actual edge* is versus what you *thought* your edge was.

 From Simulator to Funded Capital